smokephisticated/smokephisticated/pages/pieces/bongs/how-it-works.md

 Real talk:

-When it comes to conserving herb and sending your rotation to the moon, bongs are king.
+When it comes to conserving herb and sending your rotation to the moon, [bongs](/pieces/bongs/) are king.

-That being said, how exactly do these water pipes work, and why are they so damn effective?
+That being said, you may find yourself how bongs work, and why are they so damn effective?

 ![How does a bong work header image](/images/bongs/how-does-a-bong-work-header.jpg){: .img-right}

-We’re going to cover everything from the basics on how to smoke a bong, to the science behind bong percolation and weed diffusion.
+We’re going to cover everything from the basics on how to use a bong, to the science behind bong percolation and weed diffusion.

-To top it off, we’ve added a few recommendations on percolator bongs toward the bottom of the guide.

 So, it's time to spark up and zone in—it’s time to get Smokephisticated.